jacksonh/manos/docs/tutorial/page-1.md

 This tutorial will get you writing your first Manos apps in no time.

 We assume you already have Manos installed on your machine.
 If you don't check out the Installation Guide.
-To ensure you have Manos running try typing the command manos in a terminal.
+To ensure you have Manos running try typing the manos -help command in a terminal.

+    manos -help

 Create your first Manos Project